acotty/CB_GDBMI_PLUGIN/Readme.md

 ## COMPLETED ITEMS

-* 07APR2022 Done - Fixed non function break points and path warnings.
+* 07APR2022 Done - Added search paths from Project->Properties->"Debugger GDB/MI" tab to GDB startup

 * 07APR2022 Done - Wired up the display of data break point to the break point debugging window
 * 06APR2022 Done - Wired up the ability to create a data break point
 * 05APR2022 Done - Added function argument and local function variables to watch window (if enabled in debugger config dialog)